apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>effectiveCommonComponentDef describes this backup will be restored for all components which refer to common ComponentDefinition.</p>
+<p>Indicates if this backup will be restored for all components which refer to common ComponentDefinition.</p>
 </td>
 </tr>
 <tr>